abhinavt20/RecruitingPortfolio/projects/README.md

 ## 6) EECS 280 Project 5: Machine Learning

 ### Description:
 This project focuses on building a machine learning classifier that can automatically identify the subject of EECS 280 Piazza posts using natural language processing (NLP) and a "bag of words" model.
 The project reinforces key concepts such as Binary Search Trees (BST), Templates, Comparators, and Recursive Algorithms.
-You will also work with dynamic memory management and Map data structures while implementing a Multi-Variate Bernoulli Naive Bayes Classifier.
+This project also utilizes dynamic memory management and Map data structures while implementing a Multi-Variate Bernoulli Naive Bayes Classifier.

 ### Technologies Used:
 - **C++ (Templates):** Used for creating a Binary Search Tree and Map ADTs, which serve as the core data structures.